You are currently viewing February 2025 – Paphos & London

 Google tells me that the definition of a village is “generally defined as a small settlement, larger than a hamlet but smaller than a town, typically found in a rural area.
 It usually has a population between 500 and 2,500 and is often characterised by a church or other place of worship and a central meeting point”

 Ok, admittedly London is not a particularly rural location but Barnes does have ‘Barnes Common’.
 A vast green space with woodlands, ponds, and open meadows.
-The population far exceeds 2500, but it does have a church and its very own duck pond as a central meeting point.

 With many independent shops, restaurants, cafes, and pubs in its three main shopping streets, the streets are always busy with locals and visitors to this oasis of village life located just over the Hammersmith Bridge.